PROTOCOL, BEHAVIOUR & CELEBRATION

 Button Blankets are unique to the Northwest Coast of British Columbia.
 They are a post-European garment that was borne out of trading for Hudson Bay Blankets.
 Initially the buttons were sparsely sewed on, but as they became more and more available, the designs became more and more elaborate.
-Nowadays, the blanket is made out of blue or black duffle, and trimmed in red stroud, a heavy felt-like material.
-As the buttons became more prolific, so did the designs.
+Nowadays, the blanket is made out of blue or black duffle, and trimmed in red stroud, a heavy felt-like material that has its origins in Scotland.
 Moreover, in the early days, on the NW Coast, bullet casings were sewn on the bottom of the blankets so they rustled when a person danced.
 Nothing was wasted!!
 I have made five blankets so far, for family and ceremonial purposes.
 Photo is of me wearing a blue duffle blanket edged in red stroud.

 Hudson’s Bay Blanket

 Note: Vancouver Island was traded away for 471 blankets.
 The 71st blanket could have been the deal breaker!

 A roach pin is a dowel that holds a roach in place.
 It is usually about 12 inches long and about 1/2 inch in diameter and decorated with colored tape, ribbons, and Peyote stitch beadwork.
 A Traditional Dancer's pin may have several eagle fluffs tied horizontally on the end.
 Most roach pins have small feathers that hang off the pin that should bounce around as the dancer dances.

 "The headdress is reserved for our revered elders

 who, through their selflessness and leadership, have earned the right to

 wear one.
 It’s a spiritual garb, not just cultural; it's not merely an

 addition to one's attire.
 Wearing one, even an imitation headdress,

 belittles what our elders have spent a lifetime to earn." -